 After your CT scan

-You should be able to go home or back to work.
+You should be able to go home, back to work or the ward soon afterwards.
 You can eat and drink normally.

 A CT scan is a safe test for most people but like all medical tests it has some possible risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.

-There is a risk that the contrast medium will leak outside the vein.
-This can cause swelling and pain in your arm but it’s rare.
+There's a risk that the contrast medium will leak outside the vein.
+This can cause swelling and pain in your hand or arm but it’s rare.

 Exposure to radiation during a CT scan can slightly increase your risk of developing cancer in the future.
 Talk to your doctor if this worries you.

 Pregnant women should only have CT scans in emergencies.
-Contact the department as soon as you can before the scan if you are - or think you might be - pregnant.
+Contact the department as soon as you can before the scan if you are pregnant or think that you might be.

 Getting your results